-D2.2 Cancelling your course within 14 calendar days of registration
+D2.2 Cancelling your short course within 14 calendar days of registration

 - a) Under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013, you have a right to cancel your registration to study a short course without giving any reason within 14 calendar days of the date of the email or letter confirming our acceptance of your application to register ("the Cancellation Period").
-If you do so, you will receive a full refund of any fees you have paid or a waiver of any fees you are liable to pay for that course. - b) Where your short course has a flexible start date (i.e. you can register and start at any time within the first 12 months of the course presentation), your right to cancel your registration will end as soon as you have accessed the online teaching or assessment materials or other course resources.
+If you do so, you will receive a full refund of any fees you have paid or a waiver of any fees you are liable to pay for that course. - b) Where your short course has a flexible start date (i.e. you can register and start at any time within the first 12 months of the course being available), your right to cancel your registration will end as soon as you have accessed the online teaching or assessment materials or other course resources.
 This includes when you are within 14 calendar days of the date of the email or letter confirming our acceptance of your application to register.

 By accessing any materials or resources, you are explicitly agreeing that they have been provided to you.
 You acknowledge your right to cancel will be lost, and you accept that you will not receive a refund or a waiver of any fees you are liable to pay.

-It is therefore important that you are satisfied with your choice of course before you access the materials.
+It is therefore important that you are satisfied with your choice of short course before you access the materials.
 It is your responsibility to make sure your chosen course is at the right level for your needs.
 If you access the course and have any immediate concerns about its suitability, we encourage you to contact your Student Support Team for advice and guidance.

-- c) Where your course has a fixed start date, cancellation of your course can only happen within your statutory 14-calendar day right to cancel period.
-It is your responsibility to make sure your chosen course is at the right level for your needs and to cancel your registration within the cancellation period if you wish to receive a refund or waiver. - d) To cancel your registration, you must inform The Open University of your decision by letter, email or phone before the 14- calendar day statutory cancellation period has expired.
+- c) Where your short course has a fixed start date, cancellation of your course can only happen within your statutory 14-calendar day right to cancel period.
+It is your responsibility to make sure your chosen course is at the right level for your needs and to cancel your registration within the cancellation period if you wish to receive a refund or waiver. - d) To cancel your registration, you must inform us of your decision by letter, email or phone before the 14- calendar day statutory cancellation period has expired.
 The statement must include your name, your Open University Personal Identifier (PI) Number, and the course name and codes, for the course(s) you wish to cancel.
-If you send a letter, please obtain proof of postage to confirm the date that you sent it to us.

-Version number: 1.1 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2024 Date for review: March 2025 e) The Open University will acknowledge receipt of your cancellation request by e-mail or letter within 10 working days.
+If you send a letter, please obtain proof of postage to confirm the date that you sent it to us. - e) We will acknowledge receipt of your cancellation request by e-mail or letter within 10 working days.
 If you have not heard from us by then, you should contact your Student Support Team.
-This information is also highlighted in the confirmation of your registration or enrolment for study at The Open University.
+This information is also highlighted in the confirmation of your registration or enrolment for study with us.